chakshu17/Demo--file-sharing/README.md

 npm start <br />

 ## Description.
-Upload File with User's Name.
-Then you'll be able to see the file updated in the table below.
-Once, you hover over the file name and click it, a new window tab will open the file.
+Upload a file containing the user's name.
+The file should then be updated in the table below.
+When you hover over the file name and click it, it will open in a new window tab.